 Creating Data Sources for a Report

-To create a data table, add a dataset to the project and use the TableAdapter Wizard to configure the data table.
+To create a DataTable, use the Add New Item command on the Project menu and select the DataSet object.
+Drag a TableAdapter from the Toolbox to the DataSet Editor to configure the DataTable with the TableAdapter Wizard.
 The TableAdapter Wizard provides a query builder and data preview feature so that you can confirm query results right away.

-You can have any number of data sources in your project.
-To view the list of data sources actually used by a report, choose Data Sources on the Report menu.
-To preview the report and its data in your application, you must build or deploy the application to verify the report contains the data you expect.
-For more information about configuring the control and defining report layout, see Configuring ReportViewer for Local Processing and Creating Client Report Definition (.rdlc) Files.
+You can have any number of datasets in your report.
+To view the list of datasets actually used by a report, select Report Data on the View menu.
+To view the report and its data in your application, you must build or deploy the application to verify that the report contains the data you expect.
+For more information about configuring the control and defining the report layout, see Configuring ReportViewer for Local Processing and Creating Client Report Definition (.rdlc) Files.

 To get started immediately, use the following walkthroughs to learn how to add each type of data source to a project:

 Walkthrough: Using a Database Data Source with the ReportViewer Windows Forms Control in Local Processing Mode